 Most Linux distributions have an option within its installer for enabling LUKS full disk encryption.
 If this option isn’t set at installation time, you will have to backup your data and re-install, as encryption is applied after disk partitioning but before filesystem creation.

-By default, cryptsetup does not setup authenticated encryption.
-If you are configuring partitioning using the command line, you can enable integrity with the --integrity argument.
+does not set up authenticated encryption.
+If you are configuring partitioning using the command line, you can enable integrity with the --integrity

 Encrypted Swap